ffgama/accidents/README.md

-# accidents
+# Accidents
-Open data from PRF about accidents on brazil roads
+Open data from PRF about accidents on brazil roads.